Sadasiva20/Todolist/README.md

     Tailwind CSS is a utility-first CSS framework that allows for building custom designs quickly and responsively.
 It's used for styling the application with minimal custom CSS.
      Features: Utility classes for fast styling, customizable themes, and responsive design utilities.

-8. JavaScript (ES6+)
+8. TypeScript (ES6+)
-    The app uses modern JavaScript features such as  async/await ,  arrow functions,    destructuring, and template literals for cleaner and more readable code.
+    The app uses modern TypeScript features such as  async/await , arrow functions,  destructuring, and template literals for cleaner and more readable code.

  Getting Started